![]() My first failed girlfriend, Sandra, staring at me from deep in the grip of what turned out to be highschool-gossip Tourettes syndrome, said

 how many of them he'd fucked.
 We'd done triage on our stuff, our slow moraine

-of things, earlier that morning, zombie-hard and wordless mine
+of things, earlier that morning, zombie-hard and wordless His absence had a hyena echo.
+How could

 I have been so stupid?
 Sad isn't it?
 Everyone else knew.
 Time clotted, grew